ErfanMomeniii/captcha/README.md

 	im, _ := c.Alphabetical(6)
 	// im is a Mixed captcha that has a mixed word of
-	// length six in it (combine of alphabets and numbers)
+	// length six in it (combination of alphabets and numbers)

 	_ = c.save("./", im)
 	// it saves image (im) in the input path